cirrus-geo/cirrus-geo/docs/src/components/functions/update-state.rst

 results.

-Completion of a State Function execution can also be used to chain additonal workflow steps with pushing messages to SQS or SNS for additional steps beyond the core cirrus workflow, like triggering a lambda to push an output STAC Item to a STAC API.
+Completion of a State Function execution can also be used to chain additional workflow steps with pushing messages to SQS or SNS for additional steps beyond the core cirrus workflow, like triggering a lambda to push an output STAC Item to a STAC API.